Chapter 7 Background

 After all the steps have been successfully completed and the bankruptcy trustee hasn’t objected to anything, you will be issued a “discharge.”
 This signifies the end of your bankruptcy case.

-If you are considering bankruptcy and would like to learn more about your options, we would be glad to meet with you and review your situation during a free no obligation consultation at our Troy office.
+If you are considering bankruptcy and would like to learn more about your options, we would be glad to meet with you and review your situation during a consultation at our Troy office.